VilleJuhan1/helloworld-cicd-test/README.md

 ## Usage

-Fork project and setup the necessary secrets to the repository.
-Pull the project, make some changes and see if the Docker pipeline works.
-Next, spin up the two containers:
+1. Fork project and setup the necessary secrets to the repository.
+Pull the project, make some changes and see if the Docker pipeline works
+2. Create an .env file and add your newly created image there.
+3. Next, spin up the two containers:

 ```bash
 docker compose up